ga4gh/vrs/docs/source/appendices/future_plans.rst

 Additional :ref:`State` concepts that are being planned for future consideration in the specification.

+.. _planned-cnvstate:

 CNVState
 ########

 .. note:: This concept is being refined.
-Please comment at https://github.com/ga4gh/vr-spec/issues/96
+Please comment at https://github.com/ga4gh/vr-spec/issues/46.

 **Biological definition**

+Variations in the number of copies of a segment of DNA.
+Copy number variations cover copy losses or gains and at known or unknown locations (including tandem repeats).
+Variations may occur at precise SequenceLocations, within nested intervals, or at GeneLocations.
+There is no lower or upper bound on CNV sizes.

 **Computational definition**

+Under development.

 **Information model**